Jesus told us to share the Gospel throughout the world

 must be exchanged for the teaching of the inspired Word.

 In North America, 27.9% of the population claim to be evangelical believers.
-In Asia (with over 10 times the population), the percentage of Evangelicals is 3.1%.
-In the Middle East, it is less than 1/2 percent (0.4%).
+In Asia, with over 10 times the population, the percentage of evangelicals is 3.1%.
+In the Middle East, it is less than one-half of a percent.
 People in other lands need the Lord.
 We need to remember this, yet continue to minister locally as well.

-In 2006 twenty-one percent of our church's tithes and offerings went toward missions and evangelism.
-The chart below shows how much we contribute toward the support of the following missionaries or organizations on a monthly basis.
+In 2006, twenty-one percent of our church's tithes and offerings went toward missions and evangelism.
+The chart below shows that we contribute toward the support of the following missionaries or organizations on a monthly basis.
 Many churches and organizations contribute to make up their total support.

-Ed's definition: A missionary CROSSES CULTURES to share Christ or to translate the Word.
-An evangelist shares Christ WITHIN his own culture.
+Ed's definition: A missionary crosses culters to share Christ or to translate the Word.
+An evangelist shares Christ within his own culture.
 Every Christian is called to be a witness and to share Christ, but the calling of missionary or evangelist is to be respected as a special calling.

 Highland Park Church